Emerging Infectious Diseases from the Global to the Local Perspective

 DOWNLOAD NOW!

-Download or read book Emerging Infectious Diseases from the Global to the Local Perspective written by Institute of Medicine and published by National Academies Press.
-This book was released on 2001-04-29 with total page 140 pages.
+Download or read book Emerging Infectious Diseases from the Global to the Local Perspective written by Forum on Emerging Infections and published by National Academies Press.
+This book was released on 2001-04-03 with total page 91 pages.
 Available in PDF, EPUB and Kindle.
-Book excerpt: In October 1999, the Forum on Emerging Infections of the Institute of Medicine convened a two-day workshop titled "International Aspects of Emerging Infections."
+Book excerpt: In October 1999, the Forum on Emerging Infections of the Institute of Medicine convened a two-day workshop titled “International Aspects of Emerging Infections.”
 Key representatives from the international community explored the forces that drive emerging infectious diseases to prominence.
 Representatives from the Americas, Africa, Asia and the Pacific, and Europe made formal presentations and engaged in panel discussions.
 Emerging Infectious Diseases from the Global to the Local Perspective includes summaries of the formal presentations and suggests an agenda for future action.
 The topics addressed cover a wide range of issues, including trends in the incidence of infectious diseases around the world, descriptions of the wide variety of factors that contribute to the emergence and reemergence of these diseases, efforts to coordinate surveillance activities and responses within and across borders, and the resource, research, and international needs that remain to be addressed.

 The Emergence of Zoonotic Diseases